-- British Gas Energy Trust - An independent Charitable Trust receiving donations from British Gas, offering financial assistance to families and individuals in need, hardship or other distress, particularly those struggling to pay their energy bills.
+- British Gas Energy Trust: an independent charitable trust receiving donations from British Gas, offering financial assistance to families and individuals in need, hardship or other distress.
+In particular, those struggling to pay their energy bills.

-- Charis Grants Ltd - Charis Grants exists to facilitate charitable and corporate giving by designing, developing and managing a range of services in support of vulnerable members of society.
-They offer a complete grants management service for charitable or corporate giving through Trust or Assistance Funds.
-At present these offer grant awards for utility debt and other essential household bills and costs.
+- Charis: Charis exists to facilitate charitable and corporate giving by designing, developing and managing a range of services in support of vulnerable members of society.
+They offer a complete grants management service for charitable or corporate giving through trust or assistance funds.

-- EDF Energy Trust - The EDF Energy Trust helps families and individuals living in fuel poverty or other distress.
-Who are struggling to pay their gas and/or electricity bill by awarding grants to clear those debts.
-The aim of the Trust is to give vulnerable individuals a fresh start and enable them to keep free of fuel debts going forward.
+- EDF Energy Customer Support Fund - this trust helps families and individuals living in fuel poverty or other distress who are struggling to pay their gas and/or electricity bill by awarding grants to clear those debts.
+The aim is to give vulnerable individuals a fresh start and enable them to keep free of fuel debts going forward.

 - ScottishPower Hardship Fund - ScottishPower has a fund to help customers who are struggling to pay their ScottishPower debt due to low household income, for example, customers on Income Support, Jobseeker's Allowance, Pension Credit, Employment and Support Allowance or Disability Living Allowance.

 Many water suppliers have charitable trusts and their own schemes to help support people who are struggling to pay their water bills.
 We advise that you call your water supplier for the most up to date advice and information as support varies and can change quickly.